semjerome/Jerome/README.md

-Declaration of Sole Authorship
+Declaration of Joint Authorship
 ==========================

-We, the Galaxy Noise, confirm that this work submitted for assessment is our own and is expressed i our own words.
-Any uses that was used in this documents that came from any other author are acknowledge where their works were used.
+We, the Galaxy Noise, confirm that this work submitted for assessment is our own and is expressed in our own words.
+Any uses that was used in this documents that came from any other authors were acknowledged where their works were used.
 A list of references are included in this document.

-Signed: [insert signature]
+Galaxy Noise: Jerome Aganon, Jabneel Cruz, Jaewhoong Kang, Achille Mattapullit

 Date: February 6, 2017